wso2/docs-ei/en/micro-integrator/docs/references/connectors/google-firebase-connector/google-firebase-connector-example.md

 clientCertUrl --> client_x509_cert_url
 ```

-Now we can export the imported connector, sequence and the API into a single CAR application.
+Now we can export the imported connector, sequence, and the API into a single CAR application.
 CAR application is the one we are going to deploy to server runtime.

 {!references/connectors/exporting-artifacts.md!}